lenweiken/courserapractical_ML_new/Practical_ML.md

 # Step 4.
 Apply prediction model to validation dataset to estimate out of sample error
-#### Based on our results below, we find that our accuracy for our validation data is approximately ~99%, which is a sufficient result to proceed with applying the model onto the test dataset in step 5
+#### Based on our results below, we find that our accuracy for our validation data is approximately ~99% (implying our out of sample error is would be very low), which is a sufficient result to proceed with applying the model onto the test dataset in step 5

 ```r
 predict_rf <- predict(fit_rf, newdata = validation)